MrThearMan/drf-pipeline-views/docs/misc.md

 setting if English is not an option.

+## Run in a thread

+Some tasks, like interactions with the Django ORM, cannot be done in an async context.
+This can be solved by using the sync_to_async adapter included in django, or by running the task in a thread. `drf-pipeline-views` includes a utility that can be used to wrap a function call so that it will run in a thread, and thus enable these tasks in async contexts.

 ## Ignoring input parameters

 If some endpoint input parameter is not required in the pipeline logic, it can be ignored